docsforadobe/premiere-plugin-guide/docs/control-surfaces/control-surfaces.md

 Compile the sample plugin into a subfolder of the main application folder: `Plugins\\ ControlSurface\\`

-You should see the plugin in the PPro UI in Preferences > Control Surface, when you hit the Add button, as one of the options in the Device Class drop-down next to Mackie and EUCON (currently shows as “SDK Control Surface Sample”).
+You should see the plugin in the PPro UI in Preferences > Control Surface, when you hit the Add button, as one of the options in the Device Class drop-down next to Mackie and EUCON (currently shows as "SDK Control Surface Sample").

-You’ll want to implement handlers for any relevant functions defined in the plugin suites here: `adobesdk\controlsurface\plugin`
+You'll want to implement handlers for any relevant functions defined in the plugin suites here: `adobesdk\controlsurface\plugin`

 And to do that, you can use any APIs to call into the host defined in the host suites here: `adobesdk\controlsurface\host`